 - Pure vanilla extract: For more delicious flavor.

-How to make the pancakes
+How to make vegan whole wheat pancakes

 - In a bowl, whisk together the flour, baking powder, baking soda and salt.